Red Hill Community Association

 RHCA and representatives from community organisations, detailed below, are working to facilitate change.

-Our Concerns
+Our concerns

-• about the nature, scope and impact of the works once funding was approved
+The Community was not consulted ahead of Council submitting for this Federal Blackspot funding, about the nature, scope and impact of the works once funding was approved nor about the separate works in front of United Service Station.

 In conflict with their own Green Wedge policies, Council has compromised the rural landscape and the unique character of Red Hill cherished by residents and enjoyed by visitors.